astra-sim/astra-network-analytical-docs/input-format/topology.md

 # Topology

-`topology` field captures the shape of the network one wants to model or simulate.
+The `topology` field captures the shape of the network one wants to model or simulate.

 ## Basic Network Building Blocks
 Analytical network simulator supports 3 basic network building blocks.